luxonis/depthai-hardware/docs/source/pages/NG9096max.rst

 Overview
 ********

-**OAK-1 MAX** features an 48MP color sensor (:ref:`LCM48 <LCM48>`) on a tiny, yet performant, device.
+**OAK-1 MAX** supports up to 32MP color camera resolution (:ref:`IMX582`) on a tiny, yet performant, device.

-OAK-1 Max isn’t a standard USB camera.
-It’s a 4-trillion-operations-per-second AI powerhouse that performs your AI models on-board, so that your host is free to do whatever you need it to do.
+OAK-1 Max isn't a standard USB camera.
+It's a 4-trillion-operations-per-second AI powerhouse that performs your AI models on-board, so that your host is free to do whatever you need it to do.

 Hardware specifications